2014 Talking Points for Conversations with Legislators

 MU is operating at state funding levels below FY2000

 - $37 million - Recovery of Indirect Costs

 - Because of reductions in state funding, MU is now operating at a funding level from the state below FY2000.

 - With continued enrollment growth, MU has increased efficiencies and streamlined operations to provide education to more students.
 Faculty are teaching more sections, classes are being offered during more timeslots and staff are supporting campus operations with reduced budgets and staffing.

 - MU Extension is operating at a funding level that is 20% below that of a few years ago.
 The University successfully worked with the General Assembly to enact a statutory change to allow Extension to form optional local districts to increase efficiencies and provide a way to fund future Extension programming at the local level.

 MU has a unique mission to the state

 - No other institution has a mission of teaching, research, service and economic development.
 MU is excelling in all of these areas.

-- MU plays a key role in educating future doctors, nurses, and physical and occupational therapists.
-The state must provide operating budget support to continue recent efforts to expand output of graduates in these fields.
+- MU plays a key role in educating future doctors, nurses and physical and occupational therapists.
+The state must provide operating budget support to continue recent efforts to expand the output of graduates in these fields.

 MU has growing capital improvement needs